-What should you check for when inspecting a crane?
+What should you do when performing periodic maintenance of a crane?

-- Use maintenance checklists and record problems clearly in the maintenance logbook.
+- Record problems clearly in the maintenance logbook.

 - Follow the company requirements and the manufacturer's manuals.

-- Complete maintenance checklists while the engine is off and then again when the engine is on.
+- Perform the inspection while the engine is off and then again when the engine is on.
 Engine off checks helps to find any obvious problems and correct them before starting the engine and possibly harming others.

 - Lower hoist to unload rope sheaves.

 - Unwind all wire rope from the hoist drum to expose all parts of a rope, making sure that the rope does not rewind in the reverse direction.

 - Inspect sheaves, sockets, dead-ends, thimble joints, and all wire rope hardware.

 - During rope changes, check the sheaves for worn bearings, broken flanges, proper groove size, smoothness, and contour.